0strezz/TECHCUP/README.md

 ## Running API in Visual Studio Code PowerShell
-To verify the correct use of the created end points, we followed the next steps:
+To verify the correct use of the created endpoints, we followed the next steps:

 ### Enviroment variables